LunarEngineer/LunaHouseholdSecretsEngine/README.md

 This exposes a data structure with temporary credentials stored in the LunaHousehold Bitwarden account.

 This uses the environment variables `BW_EMAIL`, `BW_PASSWORD`, `BW_CLIENTID`, `BW_CLIENTSECRET` (or other appropriate credentials) to define connectivity for the provider.

+This identifies a set of secrets (vars.tf) to pull into data structures (main.tf) in order to expose outputs (output.tf).